Traralgon and District Cricket Association Inc.

 8.4 The restricted area is the area formed by drawing a circle with a radius of 10 metres (half the pitch length) from the middle stump at the striker's end.
 No fielders are allowed within the 10 metre radius of the batsman (wicketkeeper/slips excluded)

-8.5 In the u14 competition any ball that passes over shoulder high of the striker in his normal batting position will be called a no ball.
-8.6 In the u16 competition one ball per over only to be allowed to pass over shoulder high of the striker in his normal batting stance with subsequent deliveries over shoulder high shall be called a no ball.
+8.5 In the u15 competition any ball that passes over shoulder high of the striker in his normal batting position will be called a no ball.

-8.7 For u12’s, u14’s and u16’s either umpire shall call a no ball if the ball passes full above waits height in a normal stance.
+8.6 For u12’s and u15’s either umpire shall call a no ball if the ball passes full above waste height in a normal stance.
+MCC Ruling

-8.8 For u14’s and u16’s a ball is called a no ball if it rolls or bounces more than twice on the pitch between wicket and wicket.
+8.7 For u12’s and u15’s a ball is called a no ball if it rolls or bounces more than twice on the pitch between wicket and wicket.